-Today's UV index in Aspen, United States will be up to 12, indicating a extreme level of sun exposure for the average person.
+Today's UV index in Aspen, United States will be up to 10.6, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Aspen has a UV index that varies throughout the year, often reaching moderate to high levels in summer months, typically ranging from 4 to 8.
 In winter, the UV index tends to be lower, usually between 1 and 3.